 Business

-Whether you’re in a related position and hoping to make the switch to marketing analysis or just getting started in your career, gain the technical skills you'll need with the Meta Marketing Analytics Professional Certificate.
+A marketing analyst evaluates consumer trends and buying behaviors to support business decisions.
+Whether you’re in a related position and hoping to switch to marketing analysis or just getting started in your career, gain the technical skills you'll need with the Meta Marketing Analytics Professional Certificate.
 Learn from industry leaders and practice with industry-relevant projects, all at your own pace.

 Editorial Team